-Fish n chips is one of the most iconic takeaways you can have.
-The salty, vinegary smell evokes memories of summer holidays by the sea and who doesn’t want to be reminded of that?
-We’ve rounded up our selection of the best places to get fish n chips in Cape Town.
+Good old Fish ‘n chips has to be one of the most iconic takeaways you can have.
+The salty, vinegary smell evokes memories of summer holidays by the sea and honestly, who doesn’t want to be reminded of that?
+We’ve rounded up our selection of the best places to get fish ‘n chips in Cape Town and surrounding areas.

 Kalky’s – Kalk Bay

 This humble restaurant is located near the Kalk Bay Harbour and it produces some of the best fish ‘n chips in Cape Town.
 What sets this spot apart from the rest is its authenticity; they stick to a winning formula that has always worked for them, which is making food which is simple but packed full of flavour.